 A report must be submitted bound and not loose leaf.
 The binding should allow the report to lie flat, so that reports can be stacked in a pile safely.
-The department strongly recommends using the spiral binding service from the ULU Student Print Centre 7.
-Further information about ULU services8 is available on the ULU website, or you can visit in person (ULU is just across the road from the department).
+The department strongly recommends using the spiral binding service from the ULU Copycats Print Centre.
+Further information is available on the ULU website, or you can visit in person (ULU is just across the road from the department).